 Finding an evidence based intervention for methamphetamine-using women

+Methamphetamine use disorder is a serious health concern in the Middle East region, especially in Iran.
+This is because of the domestic production of methamphetamine with accessible ingredients and the inexpensive price.
 It is a serious health concern among opioid-dependent and methadone patients.
 For example, female methadone patients with methamphetamine use disorder constitute a large population of illicit drug users in Iran.
 This group uses methamphetamine to increase physical energy and relieve the depressant effects of high dose methadone.
 Most female methadone patients with methamphetamine use disorder suffer poor psychological well-being and impaired social functioning.
 This is combined with poly substance use, poor readiness to change methamphetamine use and poor methadone treatment outcomes.

 There is no pharmacological treatment for methamphetamine use disorder.
 Long-term psychological interventions, such as cognitive-behavioral therapy, are the main treatment modalities.
 The Matrix Model of Intensive Outpatient Treatment is an approved psychological treatment and has been provided for this group of illicit drug users in Iran.
 However it is expensive and the provision of treatment is not often feasible in methadone treatment settings.
 Additionally, the treatment is long and needs professional staff training.